canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 To quickly run down the changes: Accord (of DoD3 fame) is present, taking over the role of weapons-obsessed resistance members who appear in the other versions.
 This is the only 'on screen' appearance of Accord in the NieR world, although we find a flyer mentioning her in <cite>Automata</cite> and she is briefly mentioned in one of Yonah's diary entries in the <cite>Replicant</cite> remake.
 There are a few other adjustments: the Resistance members are deserters, Anemone is replaced by Jackass, the two red girls are combined into one red boy (Terminal Omega) and the operators Futaba and Wakaba are combined into just one Wakaba.
 You can read more about it in detail [on Rekka's slite](http://firesanctuary.com/yorha-ver13aa/).

 ## Equal opportunity evil experimentats: the M002 unit

+{% include figure.html src="/embed/nier/ShounenYorhaIllus.webp" alt="Drawing of the cast of the YoRHa boys play from the official novelisation." class="float right" %}

 Following the 'success' of this first YoRHa experiment, the project continues in a similar research phase.
 The next major YoRHa deployment introduces the 'M002' unit, which experiments with 'male' personality models.
 (Of course, we could argue about what exactly gender means in this context, but for whatever historical reason, the YoRHa organisation upholds a gender division on a pretty deep level, from uniforms down to what roles androids are permitted to perform---indeed, considerably more so than the broader android forces!)